polydawn/rio/doc/dev/README.md

 - Plug together a `packing` and a `warehouse` sytem to get a transmat.
   - for example `tar`+`s3`, or `tar`+`fs`: both construct valid transmats.
 - And from the perspective of library consumers: that's it, no more details should need to leak.

+### the fs vs fsOp split

+Where 'fs' ends and 'fsOp' begins can be difficult to define, so here are some examples.

+1. `Chown()` belongs in `fs`, because it's basically proxying a syscall.
+2. `PlaceFile()` belongs in `fsOp` because it composes multiple syscalls...
+3. More importantly, `PlaceFile()` belongs in `fsOp` because it implements some application-level sandboxing logic!
+It has *opinions*.